connexcs/docs/carriers.md

 # Carrier Management

-Carriers can be easily and efficiently managed with the help of **Connex.** It allows you to not only add, edit and delete carriers but also lets you view the columns you want to see.
+Carriers can be easily and efficiently managed with the help of **Connex.** **Connex**allows you to not only add, edit and delete carriers but also lets you view the columns you want to see.

-This tutorial will guide you as to how to manage carriers.

 On the Dashboard, click on the tab. highlighted in the page centre, to go to the **Carrier** or you can expand the **_Management_** tab from the left pane and select **"Carrier".**